davidhorrocks/hoxs64/readme.txt

 4) Use Vcpkg to download, compile and configure the dependent libraries.

-Execute the following commands in a Visual Studio 2019 an elevated command prompt.
+Execute the following commands in a Visual Studio 2019 elevated command prompt.
 The "integrate install" commnand option requires an elevated command prompt.

 .\vcpkg\vcpkg integrate install